Price finally solves Yankees as Red Sox win 8-5 to stop skid | New Country 923

 TRAINER’S ROOM

-Red Sox: 1B Mitch Moreland, out since May 26, was feeling better and slated to hit off a tee, manager Alex Cora said.
-Both sides of Boston’s first base platoon, Moreland and Steve Pearce, are on the injured list with low back strains. … LHP Brian Johnson (elbow inflammation) is scheduled for another minor league rehab outing Tuesday, Cora said.
-Johnson gave up two runs and four hits in two innings Thursday for Double-A Portland.
+Red Sox: 1B Mitch Moreland, out since May 26, was feeling better and slated to hit off a tee, Cora said.
+Both sides of Boston’s first base platoon, Moreland and Steve Pearce, are on the injured list with low back strains. … LHP Brian Johnson (elbow inflammation) is scheduled for his next minor league rehab outing Tuesday, Cora said.

 Yankees: Frazier was back in the starting lineup.
 He was removed from Saturday night’s game one inning after getting hit by a pitch in the left elbow. … SS Didi Gregorius went 0 for 4 as the DH in his latest rehab game with Triple-A Scranton/Wilkes-Barre.
 After recovering from Tommy John surgery, Gregorius is expected to rejoin the Yankees in Cleveland this weekend.
-At first, Gregorius will probably play only two out of every three days or three out of four, manager Aaron Boone said. … RF Aaron Judge (left oblique strain), RHP Dellin Betances (shoulder impingement) and 1B Greg Bird (left plantar fascia tear) are headed to the team’s complex in Florida for rehab work when the Yankees go on the road this week. … SS Troy Tulowitzki has pretty much recovered from his strained left calf and the team is discussing when he might start a rehab assignment, Boone said. … Sabathia was reinstated from the injured list.
-To open a roster spot, the Yankees optioned LHP Nestor Cortes Jr. to Triple-A after Saturday night’s game.
+At first, Gregorius will probably play only two out of every three days or three out of four, Boone said. … RF Aaron Judge (left oblique strain), RHP Dellin Betances (shoulder impingement) and 1B Greg Bird (left plantar fascia tear) are headed to the team’s complex in Florida for rehab work when the Yankees go on the road this week. … SS Troy Tulowitzki has pretty much recovered from his strained left calf and the team is discussing when he might start a rehab assignment, Boone said.

 UP NEXT